 My Online Schooling is made possible by a fantastic and friendly team of professionals who are instrumental in our day-to-day operations.

 We have two offices on opposite sides of the world.
-Our team in Edinburgh looks after pupils based in the UK, Europe, Africa and the Middle East, while our Melbourne-based team serves pupils in Australia and across the Asia Pacific region.
+Our team in Edinburgh looks after pupils based in the UK, Europe, Africa and the Middle East, while our Perth-based team serves pupils in Australia and across the Asia Pacific region.

 While they couldn’t be much further apart, our two offices work very closely together.
 We’re all part of one big team, sharing the same passion for teaching and the same dedication for the principles of diversity, transparency and empathy.
 Together, we work to bring the highest standards of education to your child, no matter where they are or what challenges they face.